 For many years gardeners did not appreciate Australia’s native flora.
 Here in the Blue Mountains our cool climate suited trees and flowers from the northern hemisphere and they were planted almost exclusively.
 Even when native plants became widely available in nurseries the emphasis remained on exotics.
 Only now are we viewing them in a different light, driven partly by concern over climate change and the need to protect biodiversity.

 I’m not sure I would have undertaken the difficult journeys these pioneering women simply took in their stride.
 However, I do find peace and solace in nature during difficult times , just as they did.
-Thankfully the Blue Mountains continues to be a place of great beauty.
+Thankfully the Blue Mountains, despite fires and floods, continues to be a place of great beauty.